Lee Krasner: Early career

 Krasner supported herself as a waitress during her studies but it eventually became too difficult due to the Great Depression.
-In order to continue provide for herself, she joined the Works Progress Administration's Federal Art Project in 1935, working in the mural division as an assistant to Max Spivak.
+In 1935 to continue providing for herself she joined the Works Progress Administration's Federal Art Project, working in the mural division as an assistant to Max Spivak.
 Her job was to enlarge other artists' designs for large-scaled public murals.
-As murals were created to be easily understood and appreciated by the general public, however, the abstract art Krasner produced was undesirable.
-While happy to be employed, she was dissatisfied since she did not like working with figurative images created by other artists.
+Murals were created to be easily understood and appreciated by the general public; however, the abstract art Krasner produced did not meet this need.
+Although happy to be employed, she was dissatisfied because she did not enjoy working with the figurative images created by other artists.
 Throughout the late 1930s and early 1940s, she created gouache sketches in the hopes of one day creating an abstract mural.
-As soon as one of her proposals for a mural was approved for the WNYC radio station, the Works Progress Administration turned into War Services and all art had to be created for war propaganda.
-Krasner continued working for War Services by creating collages for the war effort which were displayed in the windows of nineteen department stores in Brooklyn and Manhattan.
+Soon after one of her proposals for a mural was approved for the WNYC radio station, the Works Progress Administration became War Services and all art had to be created for war propaganda.
+Krasner continued working for War Services by creating collages for the war effort that were displayed in the windows of nineteen department stores in Brooklyn and Manhattan.
 She was intensively involved with the Artists Union during her employment with the WPA but was one of the first to quit when she realized the communists were taking it over.
-However, by being part of this organization, she was able to meet more artists in the city and enlarge her network.
+However, by being part of this organization she was able to meet more artists in the city and enlarge her network.

-After she quit, she joined in 1940 the American Abstract Artists.
-While a member, she typically exhibited cubist still life in a black-gridded cloisonne style which were highly impastoed and gestural.
+She joined the American Abstract Artists in 1940.
+While a member, she typically exhibited cubist still life in a black-gridded cloisonne style that was highly impastoed and gestural.
 She met future abstract expressionists Willem de Kooning, Arshile Gorky, Franz Kline, Adolph Gottlieb, Mark Rothko, Barnett Newman, Clyfford Still, and Bradley Walker Tomlin through this organization.
-She lost interest in their usage of hard-edge geometric style after her relationship with Jackson Pollock began.
+However, she lost interest in their usage of hard-edge geometric style after beginning her relationship with Jackson Pollock.